The Value of Numbers

 - Job satisfaction.
 The right people in the right seats enjoy being part of a culture that promotes success through numbers.

 - Commitment.
-An employee who understands the number he/she is responsible for makes a commitment to achieve the goals.
+An employee who understands the number he/she is responsible for commits to achieving the goals.

 - Competition.
 Measurable outcomes make it possible to raise the bar and promote friendly competition between departments that benefit all.